 Photo credits, used with permission: PHCUK

-What does 30g carbs look like?
+What does 30g of carbs look like?

-When you realise how high carb so many foods are, you can easily see which foods to avoid, and which foods are better to enjoy.
+When you realize how high carb so many foods are, you can easily see which foods to avoid, and which foods are better to enjoy.
 The first step is to remove unnecessary carbs such as sugary drinks, candy, chocolate, cakes, bread, rice, and pasta.

 Who wants 0.8 of a pancake or 1.8 dates (which are sugar bombs BTW) when instead you could have an entire meal that is nutrient-rich and full of high protein and healthy fats?

-The high-carb junk food shown has almost no nutritional value plus the empty calories crowd out real food and adds to the chronic high blood sugars that so many people live with day in, day out.
+The high-carb junk food shown has almost no nutritional value plus the empty calories crowd out real food and add to the chronic high blood sugars that so many people live with day in, day out.